hercobezuidenhout/hercobezuidenhout.github.io/_posts/2024-09-18-jekyll-with-basic-javascript.md

 ## API Calls

-This is where we start to push the limits.
+This is where things start to get fun.
 Manipulating the DOM, and handling click events is one thing, but using JavaScript to make API calls to a backend server, that would be awesome!
 First, let’s find some mock API we can call.

 We will be using this [Sample API](https://api.sampleapis.com), more specifically, their [Beers](https://api.sampleapis.com/beers/ale) endpoint.